zvercodebender/community-plugins/deployit-server-plugins/importers/mustachifier-importer/README.md

 # Installation #

 Place the plugin JAR file into your `SERVER_HOME/plugins` directory.
-You will also need the following files in `SERVER_HOME/lib`:
+You will also need to install the mustachifier CLI plugin JAR file in `SERVER_HOME/lib`:

 - mustachifier-&lt;version&gt;.jar